praveen-120/git-repo/Readme.md

-First Content
+First Content.
-This is modified just now
+This is modified just now.
-Check whether it appears in remote repository ir not
+Check whether it appears in local repository or not.